Cafetier/TP1/README.md

 ### PHP
 - Register  (don't know what is the requirement til March 29th 2022)
 - Finish lucidchart about php class
-- Forgot password would be cool
+- Active page
-- Async js product
+- Better get all product (with table...)
-- Female/male shoes db ?
-- background fetch db product each 10s
 - Remove sub directory in url and not show index page ex : localhost/Login localhost/Product/[id]
-- better way to handle error (use bootstrap's)
-- better way to use links
-- Active page
+- Remove index.php and make htaccess redirect to the real index
+- [Product] Add filter search (GetAllProduct)
 - Search function shoes
-- [Product] Add filter search (GetAllProduct)
 - Wishlist
 - Cart
-- Remove index.php and make htaccess redirect to the real index
+- Forgot password
 - Good idea to rename function to more generic (Get instead of GetProduct) ?
+- better way to handle error (use bootstrap's)
+- better way to use links
+- background fetch db product each 10s
-- Better get all product (with table...)
+- Async js product
 - Async php database
+- Female/male shoes db ?

 ### Design
 - [nav] Register and Connection should be right aligned